Because banks shouldn't hide your money in spreads.

 +4.5% markup + $25 wire fee

-Our verdict: Use Wise or Remitly for NZD to USD transfers to El Salvador — both offer near mid-market exchange rates and deliver funds faster and cheaper than any New Zealand bank wire.
+Our verdict: Use Wise or Remitly for NZD-to-USD transfers to El Salvador — both apply mid-market or near-mid-market rates that consistently outperform New Zealand bank margins by 3–8%.